EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: EXPERIMENTS

 While path tracing produces the highest visual fidelity, it incurs rendering costs on the order of hundreds of seconds per frame.
-To address this limitation for content distribution and interactive applications, we re-bake the path-traced results into 2D Gaussians and render using 0-bounce.
-As shown in Table~\ref{tab:before-and-after-scene-editing}, this light baking strategy preserves rendering quality while dramatically improving rendering speed, enabling real-time navigation in edited scenes.
+To address this limitation for content distribution and interactive applications on edited scenes, we re-bake the radiance in path-traced renders into 2D Gaussians and render using 0-bounce.
+As shown in Table~\ref{tab:before-and-after-scene-editing}, this light-baking strategy uses only one-tenth as many iterations as Stage~0, while preserving rendering quality and dramatically improving rendering speed over path tracing, thereby enabling real-time navigation in edited scenes.